-

 composed of the Sanskrit elements indu "drop" and ra

-Japanese myth name of a deity and husband of Izanami,
+(イザナギ): Japanese myth name of the husband of

 meaning "male who invites."